awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 You can't use the GRANT or REVOKE commands for permissions on an external table\.
 Instead, grant or revoke the permissions on the external schema\.

-An Amazon Redshift external schema references a database in an external data catalog in AWS Glue or in Amazon Athena or a database in an Apache Hive metastore, such as Amazon EMR\.
+An Amazon Redshift external schema references a database in an external Data Catalog in AWS Glue or in Amazon Athena or a database in an Apache Hive metastore, such as Amazon EMR\.

 **Note**
 If you currently have Redshift Spectrum external tables in the Athena data catalog, you can migrate your Athena data catalog to an AWS Glue Data Catalog\.
 To use the AWS Glue Data Catalog with Redshift Spectrum, you might need to change your IAM policies\.
 For more information, see [Upgrading to the AWS Glue Data Catalog](https://docs.aws.amazon.com/athena/latest/ug/glue-athena.html#glue-upgrade) in the *Athena User Guide*\.